 Prior to ASU Mid-South, Parker coached 13 years at the college level at Arkansas Tech University, Houston Baptist University, Texas Southern University, Jackson State University and Lubbock Christian University, serving as assistant coach and recruiting coordinator at his last three stops.
-Parker was a part of five conference championship teams during this time and appeared in four national tournaments, six conference tournament championship games and has coached over 20 student-athletes who went on to play professionally, including two former Greyhounds, and two others played in the NBA.
+Parker was a part of five conference championship teams during this time and appeared in four national tournaments, six conference tournament championship games and has coached over 20 student-athletes who went on to play professionally, including three former Greyhounds, and two others played in the NBA.
 He has also coached two players who have led the nation in scoring as well as a national rebounding champion.
 He has worked for two former Nolan Richardson assistants in Andy Stoglin (Jackson State University) and Ron Cottrell (Houston Baptist University) and coaches an uptempo brand of basketball.
 At HBU, Parker helped the Huskies lead the nation in scoring twice, including one season averaging over 100 points per game.

 Parker has also logged six seasons as a high school head coach, including five exceptional years at Central Arkansas Christian (CAC) in North Little Rock where he earned conference Coach of the Year honors three times while leading the Mustangs to three conference titles and two second-place finishes and leading the conference in scoring three of his five seasons.
 Before Parker’s arrival, the school had not won a conference title in a decade, had not had a winning season in five years, and had been to the state tournament only twice in the school’s history.
 During his tenure, the Mustangs qualified for postseason play all five years, appeared in the state tournament quarterfinals four times and earned a Final Four berth that capped the best season in school history.